 The website is still active as an archive of the piece; its front page can be found here.
 An online score player, created in collaboration with Ben Taylor, can be found here.

 The aftermath of The People To Come's tour was included as a part of the Performance Archiving Performance show at the New Museum, and the score was featured in a concert there in December 2013.
 This video shows a brief excerpt of the piece as performed at The Invisible Dog in Brooklyn in July 2013.

 Evidence is my electronic music performance duo with composer/sound artist Scott Smallwood.
 We have been recording and performing together under the name Evidence since 2001, focusing on improvisation with custom software instruments, using field recordings and objects as sound sources.
 The entire catalog of released recordings by Evidence, including recordings released on the Deep Listening Catalog, can be streamed from our bandcamp page.
-I have chosen to include "Clementine," the final track from our 2013 album Visuals, here.
+Our 2019 album VGo Where Light Is is embedded here.

-It is possible to read our interview with Daniel Neumann about Visuals, which was conceived as both an album and an installation, here.
+An interview with Daniel Neumann about our 2013 album Visuals, which was conceived as both an album and an installation, is here.